TunaHim/Germany-wind-solar-complementarity-2018/README.md

 python scripts/validate_hourly_november_2018.py
 ```

-The notebooks can also be opened as pre-executed evidence without rebuilding:
+The executed notebooks can also be opened directly without rebuilding the analysis:

 ```bash
 jupyter lab notebooks/00_story_germany_2018.ipynb